-Some employees must file through the federal government and others through their state government, and that workers’ compensation laws vary across the country.
-This can make a workers’ compensation claim exceedingly complicated.
-Employees who suffer a work related injury or develop an occupational disease while employed by local government, state government or private company must file a workers’ compensation claim through their state workers’ compensation board.
-In contrast, the U.S. Department of Labor administers workers’ compensation programs for federal employees through the Federal Employees’ Compensation Program, the Energy Employees Occupational Illness Compensation Program, Longshore and Harbor Workers’ Compensation Program and coal miners’ Black Lung Benefits Program.3
+Some employees must file with the federal government and others through their state government.
+Because workers’ compensation laws vary across the country, this can make a workers’ compensation claim exceedingly complicated.
+Employees who suffer a work-related injury or develop an occupational disease while employed by a local government, state government, or private company must file a workers’ compensation claim through their state workers’ compensation board.
+In contrast, the U.S. Department of Labor administers workers’ compensation programs for federal employees through the Federal Employees’ Compensation Program, the Energy Employees Occupational Illness Compensation Program, Longshore and Harbor Workers’ Compensation Program, and the coal miners’ Black Lung Benefits Program.3

 Let a workers’ compensation attorney from our firm fight to ensure you receive your due benefits.

 Your injury or illness may make compiling the paperwork for a workers’ compensation claim difficult.
 The process can be complicated and workers’ compensation laws are constantly changing.
 While some employees represent themselves in these claims, you have the right to have a workers’ compensation lawyer help you.
 Only a workers’ compensation attorney will know how to advise you during your claim and protect your valuable legal rights.